danielsaidi/WebViewKit/README.md

 ```

 ## Getting started

 To get started with WebViewKit, have a look at [this getting started guide][GettingStarted].

 ## Documentation

 The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

-Note that the online documentation is currently built for macOS.
-To generate documentation for another platform, open the package in Xcode, select the correct simulator then generate documentation from the `Product` menu.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Any help in making the documentation multi-platform would be greatly appreciated.

 ## Demo Application